Am1rArsalan/solid-popover/README.md

 ## Migrating from versions 3 and 4

-`react-tiny-popover` 5 and up has abandoned use of `findDOMNode` to gain a reference to `Popover`'s target DOM node, and now explicitly relies on a ref.
+`solid-tiny-popover` 5 and up has abandoned use of `findDOMNode` to gain a reference to `Popover`'s target DOM node, and now explicitly relies on a ref.
 Since React has deprecated `findDOMNode` in `StrictMode`, now seems like an appropriate time to shift away from this under-the-hood logic toward a clearer and more declarative API.

 If your code looked this way, it can stay this way.
 React elements handle refs out of the box with no issues: